 Having risen through the junior ranks, first in karting and then in Formula 4, Mathilda is competing in F1 ACADEMY this year for PREMA Racing, with Aston Martin Aramco Driver Ambassador and Head of F1 ACADEMY Jessica Hawkins offering expert advice and guidance throughout the campaign.

-Mathilda is joined on the grid by 17 other ambitious drivers, all of whom are aged between 16 and 25 years old at the time of the first race of the season.
-The exception to that rule will be Wild Card entries offered to drivers from selected regions throughout the season.
+Mathilda is joined on the grid by 17 other ambitious drivers, all of whom were aged between 16 and 25 years old at the time of the first race of the season.
+The exception to that rule are the Wild Card entries offered to drivers from selected regions throughout the season.

 The car